hirenbioinfo/RNA_seq/RNA_seq_plot/README.md

 ## Prerequisites

+### Run locally on R studio
 Before running the script, make sure you have the following software and R packages installed:

 - R (version 1.3.959 or higher)
 - tidyverse
 - RColorBrewer
 - ggrepel

+### Run on google collab
+You can open the volcanoplot.ipynb by clicking.
+It will open the notebook on google colab

+- Upload the DGE expression file on google colab and run

 ## Usage